 - human resources;

 - financial and administration services;

 - legal services;

 - educational support services; and

 - operational support.

-The Trust charges for these services on the basis of full cost recovery as a percentage of GAG net of central income (2021: on the basis of full cost recovery as a percentage of GAG net of central income).
+The Trust charges for these services on the basis of full cost recovery as a percentage of GAG net of central income.

 The actual amounts charged during the year were as follows: